Aesthetics: In various fields

 Aesthetic phenomena are investigated in several fields.
-Some areas examine the relationship between aesthetics and other branches of philosophy or compare different artistic traditions, while others study aesthetic elements in everyday life or engage in scientific inquiry using empirical methods.
+Some areas examine the relationship between aesthetics and other branches of philosophy or compare different artistic traditions; others study aesthetic elements in everyday life or engage in scientific inquiry using empirical methods.
 (Note: The term applied aesthetics is sometimes used for attempts to apply general aesthetic principles to specific areas or practices, such as environmental and everyday aesthetics.)

 Ethics

 Ethics is the branch of philosophy that studies moral phenomena in general and right behavior in particular.
 Artworks can have ethical consequences by influencing how people feel, perceive, and evaluate their circumstances.
 For example, artworks can glorify violence and reinforce biases, just as they can inspire empathy and challenge societal norms.
 As a result, art is also relevant to the field of politics since it can steer political sentiment to legitimize authority or mobilize resistance, thereby influencing voter attitudes.
-However, artworks can also explore morally relevant topics without expressing a clear positive or negative evaluation, such as a novel examining an ethical dilemma without favoring one solution over the others.
+Artworks can also explore morally relevant topics without expressing a clear positive or negative evaluation, such as a novel examining an ethical dilemma without favoring one solution over the others.

 Since both ethics and aesthetics deal with values, philosophers seek to clarify the relationship between moral and aesthetic values, proposing several theories of their interaction.
 Ethicism asserts that the moral value of an artwork can increase its aesthetic value, while ethical defects may undermine its artistic merit.
 This view is reversed by immoralism, which suggests that in some cases, moral flaws enhance aesthetic experience.
 Autonomism rejects both positions, arguing that these domains of evaluation are independent.